a-h-designs/Advanced-Mining/README.md

 # Advanced Mining
-A plugin to will give you more information when you are mining.
+A plugin based on the original mining plugin that will give you more information when you are mining.